bradleystachurski/ledger/README.md

   - Start the server with `mix phx.server`
     - The default port is `4000`.
 To start the server on a different port, use `PORT=<port_number> mix phx.server`

 You're now running a Phoenix server locally!
-You can begin using the API with the url `http://localhost:4000/api/gorups` (or using whatever port used for startup).
+You can begin using the API with the url `http://localhost:4000/api/groups` (or using whatever port used for startup).

 ## Testing

-Run the test suite with `mix test`.
+Run the test suite with

+  `mix test`

 ### Seeding the database

-Test data can be created by running `mix run priv/repo/seeds.exs`
+Test data can be created by running

+  `mix run priv/repo/seeds.exs`

-To reset the database and reseed, run `mix ecto.reset`
+To reset the database and reseed, run

+  `mix ecto.reset`

 ## Health Check